BunnyWay/terraform-provider-bunnynet/docs/resources/dns_record.md

 ### Optional

-- `accelerated` (Boolean) This property determines if the DNS record should utilize bunny.net’s acceleration services.
+- `accelerated` (Boolean) Indicates whether the DNS record should utilize bunny.net’s acceleration services.
 - `accelerated_pullzone` (Number) The ID of the accelerated pull zone.
 - `comment` (String) This property allows users to add descriptive notes for documentation and management purposes.
 - `enabled` (Boolean) Indicates whether the DNS record is enabled.